PaulCaruana/react-hooks-global-reducer-server/README.md

 - No Redux boilerplate code, no React classes and no HOC are required.
 Just pure functional components.
 - Separation of data from presentation layer.
-This means that containers and components are Redux agnostic and contain no Redux statements (such as 'dispatch') .
+This means that containers and components are Redux agnostic and contain no Redux statements (such as 'dispatch').
 - Provide the advantages of Redux design ensuring processing is predictable in addition to enforcing immutability which makes code efficient and maintainable.
-- Provide middleware for debugging purposes in dev.
-Also, add other middleware such as react-thunk and saving state to local storage.
+- Provide middleware for debugging when developing.
+In addition, add other middleware such as react-thunk and saving state to local storage.
 See Daishi Kato's react-hooks-global-state middleware examples at https://github.com/dai-shi/react-hooks-global-state/tree/master/examples for further examples.
 - Provide examples on how to unit test both Redux and standalone code.
-- Debugging in development, give to ability to test code with Redux time travel browser extension as well as showing Redux state to console
+- Debugging in development, give to ability to test code with Redux time travel browser extension as well as logging Redux state to console.
-- As state is stored centrally, give an example on of Optimistic rendering where data can be shown before the data is retrieved from an API or database.
+- As state is stored centrally, give an example on of Optimistic rendering.
+That is, data can be shown from updated Redux state before the data is retrieved from an API or database.
 - As state is immutable, show how actions can undone or redone back to a particular state.
 For example, a delete action can be restore by adding the deleted data back.
 - As per MVC framework separate view, business logic and data access.